|

 figuring I'd be a bachelor my whole life.
 We've been together ever since and

 she sometimes helps me with the website.
-I intend to make getting a complete set of
+If you're

 curious, click here to see what I look like.